 3. Case-based articles (Technical Articles + Policy/Practical Articles)

-ASEAN Journal of Community Engagement manuscript should be divided into two different files namely as Title Page (Title of Article, Name of Authors, Affiliation, Email, Author Contribution, and Acknowledgement) and Full Manuscript (Title, Abstract and Keywords, Introduction, Methods, Results and Discussion, Conclusion, and References).
+ASEAN Journal of Community Engagement manuscript should be divided into two different files namely as 1.
+Title Page (Title of Article, Name of Authors, Affiliation, Email, Author Contribution, and Acknowledgement); and 2.
+Full Manuscript (Title, Abstract and Keywords, Introduction, Methods, Results and Discussion, Conclusion, and References).

-Example of the existing gaps and previous research statement is at the end of the Introduction section (after theories are mentioned and discussed): "........ (summary of background).......
+Example of the existing gaps and previous research statement is at the end of the Introduction section (after theories are mentioned and discussed).
+For example: "........ (summary of background).......
 A previous research explained on .......
 This research is limited on ........
 Indeed, this research intends to .................
 The purpose of this research that related to community engagement are .........".2.
 Methods

 Methods are the means used by the Author to answer the existing research problem.
-The method must clear with the location and time of the research, the population, and sample of the study, the research variables, and the research data.
-The method of your manuscript also mentions the detail of your community engagement program.3.
+The method must be clear with the location and time of the research, the population, and sample of the study, the research variables, and the research data.
+The method of your manuscript also mentions the details of your community engagement program.3.
 Result and Discussion

 Result and discussion contains results obtained by the author during the research.
 The results of the study submitted in advance as a whole, which continues by doing the process of discussion.
 The discussion is presented systematically from general, then leads to the specific.
 The presentation of the research can be done with the help of tables, drawings/graphs, maps/plans, and schemes.

 References must be listed at the end of the paper.
 Do not begin them on a new page unless this is necessary.
 The authors should ensure that every reference in the text appears in the list of references and vice versa.
 Indicate references are filled by Last Name, Page, and Years, it is called Body Note or EndNote.
-Here is an example for you about Body Note or EndNote.
+Here is an example for Body Note or EndNote.

 “……… Women today have started to have the capacity to contribute from various aspects.
 For example, it is in the office, college, business, and other things.
 However, not all women can always play an important role in the utilization of natural resources, particularly in the use of the watershed.
-(Stevenson, 2012: xx)….….”
+(Stevenson, 2012, p.xx)….….”

 Some examples of how your references should be listed are given at the end of this template in the ‘References’ section, which will allow you to assemble your reference list according to the correct format and font size.3.4.
 Section headings